 This page has the cone snails, the related pages are listed in the table at the bottom of the page. there are about 500 species of cone snail in the world.
 Many cone snails are venomous.
 The venom is a neurotoxin used to immobilise their prey.
 These snails should not be handled while the animal is alive unless you are an expert.

-Striate cone on the right is found in the Indo-Pacific in sand and under coral.
+Striate cone below is found in the Indo-Pacific in sand and under coral.
 Fully grown its length reaches around 11.5 cm.
 It emerges at night to hunt fish and worms.

 Tesselate cone, Conus tesselatus, on the right has a length of 6.5 cm when fully grown.
 It is found in the Indo-Pacific region up to 20 m deep in sheltered environments around coral reefs where it burrows into the sand.
 It is predatory and venomous.